prashanth-up/PFX/README.md

 PFX can apply various effects to a given image Following commands can be used:

-**⭐ The result will be saved in the same file path, a prompt will also be shown as to where the file is saved!**
+> **The result will be saved in the same file path, a prompt will also be shown as to where the file is saved!**